Sitecore-Community/Sitecore.Speak.Guidance/speak.md

 Icon and Title **must** be approved by Mgmt.

-5) Create a Common Folder
+5) Create a Settings Folder

 That folder should contain all your Templates/Layouts/Renderings/Items needed to your application.